-Many agents prefer the book-cook-hook method of query writing, which means you introduce your book first, then you talk about the story and really hook that agent into asking for pages, and then a bit about yourself.
+Many agents prefer the book-cook-hook method of query writing (some refer to it as the hook-book-cook method, but it means the same thing), which means you introduce your book first, then you talk about the story and really hook that agent into asking for pages, and then a bit about yourself.
 And if you don’t have writing credentials, don’t worry!
 That’s ok.
 You don’t need to have a long list of publications or an MFA or even any kind of English degree.
-Anyone can write stories—it just takes dedication, determination, passion, and perseverance to finish those stories and polish them to the point where they’re ready for publication.
+Anyone can write stories—it just takes dedication, determination, passion, and perseverance to finish those stories and polish them to the point where they’re ready for querying.
 It takes time, effort, and learning.
 Never stop learning!
 No matter how much knowledge you possess about writing, there is always more to be learned.
 There’s never a point where you can say, “yep, I think I’ve finally learned all there is to know about writing,” because it’s an ever-evolving world.

 So what does all of this mean?

 It means you want to amp up your story as much as possible without giving away spoilers.
 (Save that for the synopsis!)
 How do we do this?